 a newly designed script that visually represents stuttering

 Stuttering is more than just sound and can therefore not be fully expressed in the spoken language.
-This font represents the inaudible part of stuttering, which can be seen as a written language of stuttering.
+This font complements the spoken language by showing the inaudible part of stuttering in a written form.

 This script poetically reflects how people who stutter experience language: a fear of letters and a strong focus on letter sound, arising from a fear of not being able to meet the right letter sound.
 In this script, the stuttering sounds are the very core of a rich script.

-The newly designed letters visualize clearly how words and letters feel for people who stutter.
+The newly designed letters visualize clearly how letters and words feel for people who stutter.
 They provide insight into what stuttering is all about and allows fluent speakers to experience a (for them) new approach to language.

 for the design of stotts the original latin letters have been redesigned: